Devices

 1. Used data types must be stack allocatable, i.e., isbits(x) must be true for arguments and local variables used in ComputeTasks.

 2. Function calls must not be dynamic.
 This means that type stability is required and the compiler must know in advance which method of a generic function to call.
 What this specifically entails may change with time and also differs between the different target GPU libraries.
-From experience, using the always_inline = true argument for @cuda calls can help with this.
+From experience, inlining as much as possible can help with this.

 Warning